jackkuipers/iBGe/README.md

 * BiDAG version 2.0.6
 * Bestie version 0.1.5

-While the simulations were run on a cluster with
+While the simulations were run on a cluster with:

 * R version 3.6.0
 * BiDAG version 2.0.4